WHAT IS FYLKINGEN?

 Since the year 2000, we publish a net journal and gallery, Hz about two times a year.

-- short description of your artistic or other activity of interest which makes you want to be a member of Fylkingen.
+- Short description of your artistic or other activities or interests that make you want to join Fylkingen